Safe Investment Portfolios like Govt Bonds and Money Market

 With regards to the risk profile, income funds can be classified as conservative to moderate risk-based funds which depend upon the type of holding.
 The type of risk you will encounter depends totally upon the Asset Management Company (AMC) and the respective fund manager.

-Some agencies will only choose from the most trustworthy, established and credible companies who deliver consistent interest or dividend which will make them a more conservative investment avenue.
+Some agencies will only choose from the most trustworthy, established, and credible companies that deliver consistent interest or dividend which will make them a more conservative investment avenue.
 Other Fund Management Companies will invest a little riskier avenues such as Real Estate Investment Trusts (REITs) and junk bonds in order to achieve higher returns in comparison to the more conservatively geared investment types.

 One of the salient advantages of income funds is portfolio diversification, the inclusion of both stocks and bonds in the same fund takes the diversity to a greater level.
 It is important to take note of the fact that maximizing the income via the fund might not result in regular payments to the investors, the fund might decide to make special investments as and when they see fit.
 It is defined in the income funds’ prospectus that when they will make dividend payments to the investors.